Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Although the chances are much lower than in conventional contact lenses, giant papillary conjunctivitis may at times develop with scleral lenses due to potential lens surface debris buildup.
 For those with allergies, it is ideal to use a peroxide cleaning solution as it provides in-depth disinfection.

-Make sure to regularly visit Dr Matthew Greene to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+Make sure to regularly visit Dr Matthew Greene to have your cornea monitored in order to prevent GPC from worsening or recurring.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.